mparno/fenics-web/source/featured/2016/fenics16_oslo.rst

 ---------------------

-If you would like to contribute a poster (in addition to or instead of a talk), please just let Martin Alnæs (martinal@simula.no) know by April 4 2016.
+If you would like to contribute a poster (in addition to or instead of a talk), please just let Simon Funke (simon@simula.no) know by April 4 2016.
 Please include 'FEniCS16 poster' in the subject of your email.

 Workshop program